-Since there are many different ways by which you can try & experiment to click pictures using fairy lights, here are some wonderful ideas if Christmas woke that creative genius in you and you just feel like getting a bit extra creative & unique this holiday season!
+Since there are many different ways by which you can try & experiment with clicking pictures using fairy lights, here are some beautiful ideas if Christmas woke that creative genius in you and you feel like getting a bit extra creative & unique this holiday season.

-Try placing the Christmas Fairy Lights around you or in the background; you can even play wrapping them around you and then try racing towards the camera to capture an interesting and dynamic shot!
+Try placing the Christmas Fairy Lights around you or in the background; you can even play wrapping them around you and then try racing towards the camera to capture an exciting and dynamic shot.

-Bokeh is the charm of Fairy Light Photography so why not try bokeh backdrop?
+Bokeh is the charm of Fairy Light Photography, so why not try bokeh backdrop?
 Yes, exactly!
-A bokeh background (in other words, a curtain full of beautiful fairy lights) would quadruple the magic of your Christmas Light Photography instantly and easily!
-So get one right now as it’s something that you shouldn’t miss adding to your Photography Session this year!
+A bokeh background (a curtain full of beautiful fairy lights) would instantly and easily quadruple the magic of your Christmas Light Photography instantly and easily!
+So get one right now, as it’s something that you shouldn’t miss adding to your Photography Session this year.

-Here’s yet another interesting thing you can do using your Fairy Lights.
+Here’s yet another exciting thing you can do using your Fairy Lights.
 It’s called a time warp effect.
-It’s pretty simple to do- all you have to do is use a long exposure, and then rapidly move your fairy lights to create unique shapes and patterns for your Christmas Photography!
+It’s pretty simple to do- all you have to do is use a long exposure and rapidly move your fairy lights to create unique shapes and patterns for your Christmas Photography.